morleym/furtive-handbook/docs/format-single-elim.md

 #### Storylines & Information Flow

-* Due to deterministic nature of bracket, it's easy to chart out the 'predicted' matchups throughout the day
+* Due to the deterministic nature of brackets, it's easy to chart out the 'predicted' matchups throughout the day
   * Higher seeds will generally beat lower seeds.
 You can follow top seeds as a default story
   * Disruptions to this, aka 'upsets', are good stories themselves
 * Matches *start* with larger predicted skill gaps, and *end* with smaller predicted skill gaps
+  * It is common for broadcasts to skip the early rounds of larger brackets due to the lack of 'good' matches with top competitors involved
-  * In early rounds, there are still some matchups where the middle seeds are close together. *These* are your best bets for close matches to follow.
+  * If you want to broadcast early rounds, there are some matchups where the 'middle' seeds play each other. *These* are your best bets for close matches
 * Every match is impactful
   * The winner moves on, and the loser goes home
-* There is a risk of key competitors going home 'early'
+* There is a risk of key competitors going home 'early' off-stream if they are upset by a lower seed
+  * Broadcasts commonly feed this sort of info to talent for them to inform the audience, if that match was off-stream.
+You can work this in to the broadcast with more flair like with an 'upset alert' motion graphic

 #### Scheduling

 * Flexible length of day.
 You can pick one match per round to broadcast, or you can 'hold' matches to broadcast multiple per round
+  * Holding is most commonly done during the semifinals, so that you see the previous matches for *both* competitors who make it to the finals